zopefoundation/ZConfig/doc/zconfig.rst

 In the application, the schema and configuration file should be loaded normally.
-Once the configuration object is available, the logger factory should be called to configure Python's \module{logging} package:
+Once the configuration object is available, the logger factory should be called to configure Python's :mod:`logging` package:

 \begin{verbatim}
 import os